Anti-de Sitter neutron stars in the theory of gravity with nonminimal derivative coupling: Basic equations

 \subsection{Boundary conditions}

 The equations (\ref{fe1})--(\ref{eos}) form a closed system of five ordinary differential equations for five function $A(r)$, $B(r)$, $\phi(r)$, $p(r)$, and $\epsilon(r)$.
 Boundary conditions for the system (\ref{fe1})--(\ref{eos}) are usually determined at the center of a star, $r=0$.
-Expanding the functions $A(r)$, $B(r)$, $\phi(r)$, $p(r)$, $\epsilon(r)$ around $r=0$ and substituting the expansions into Eqs. (\ref{fe1})--(\ref{eos}), we can find that the regularity conditions at the center of star dictate that $C=0$ and \be A_c'=0, \quad B_c=1,\quad B_c'=0, \quad \psi_c=0, \quad p_c'=0, \ee where the lowercase index `c' marks a value at the center, i.e. $A_c=A(0)$, etc. Note that the value of $A_c$ will be fixed after matching internal and external solutions at the star boundary.
+Expanding the functions $A(r)$, $B(r)$, $\phi(r)$, $p(r)$, $\epsilon(r)$ around $r=0$ and substituting the expansions into Eqs. (\ref{fe1})--(\ref{eos}), we can find that the regularity conditions at the center of star dictate that $Q=0$. { Here it is worth stressing that the condition $Q=0$ means that the scalar charge is equal to zero, and hence a possible stellar configuration has no scalar hairs in a total consistence with the result proved in \cite{Lehebel:2017fag}. } The other conditions read \be A_c'=0, \quad B_c=1,\quad B_c'=0, \quad \psi_c=0, \quad p_c'=0, \ee where the lowercase index `c' marks a value at the center, i.e. $A_c=A(0)$, etc. Note that the value of $A_c$ will be fixed after matching internal and external solutions at the star boundary.
 Therefore, the only free parameter is the value of the pressure in the center of the star, $p_c$.
-In turn, by using the EoS, the central pressure $p_c$ can be expressed in term of the central barionic mass density $\rho_{0c}$ as follows $p_c=K\rho_{0c}^\Gamma$.
+In turn, by using the EoS, the central pressure $p_c$ can be expressed in term of the central baryonic mass density $\rho_{0c}$ as follows $p_c=K\rho_{0c}^\Gamma$.